Qmerit Logo

 It’s also essential to consider your immediate community.
 If you are in a small town that frequently loses power during storms, solar arrays, and EV power stations could become critical power sources during outages.

 You can decrease installation costs by minimizing the distance between the new charging station and the electrical power.
-The DOE report estimated that each linear foot of trenching distance would cost $100.
+Recent reports estimate that each linear foot of trenching distance would cost $100.
 So each 50’ of trenching distance will tack another $5,000 onto the project.

 Your site prep will include materials, trenching a channel for the electric cable, and required signage.
 Your installation project will also carry various related costs, such as materials, labor, permits, and taxes.